 All your wood and gas fireplace questions answered

 Alex Cleveland won't admit it, but he's a bit of a fireplace guru.
-With over ten years in the industry, and the last few spent at Abbey Fireplaces in Sydney, he knows a thing or two.
+With over ten years in the industry, he knows a thing or two.
 We hit him up with all our fire-related questions, from running costs, to how to save money on your installations.
 Here's what he said:

 What heats better, wood or gas?